Washburn University - Celebrating 140 Years

 (vi) A statement that the information in the notification is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-What we will do with claim of infringement to table of contents
+What we will do with claim of infringement

 If all required information does not accompany the claim of infringement, we will contact the claimant in an effort to obtain all the required information.
 If the claim is in proper order, we will promptly remove or disable access to the material claimed to be infringing.
 We will then notify the individual responsible for the posting of the alleged infringing material that access to the material has been removed.
 If we receive a counter notice in proper form from the individual who posted the material, we will forward the counter notice to the person reporting the original claim of infringement, informing the original claimant that we will be restoring the original material to the Web within 10 business days.
 At this point, the original claimant has the option of accepting the counter notice, or taking further legal action.